22nd October, 7.00pm

 Pauline Masurel is a gardener who lives in South Gloucestershire.
 Her short and tiny fictions have been included in anthologies, published online, broadcast on radio and performed at events around the Gloucestershire, Bristol and Bath areas and beyond.

-Our last Story Saturday was on Saturday 7th March 2020 at Clifton Library where we were guests of Foccal – Friends of Clifton Library.
+Our last pre-pandemic Story Saturday was on Saturday 7th March 2020 at Clifton Library where we were guests of Foccal – Friends of Clifton Library.
 Clare was joined by Stephanie Weston and Stephen Tuffin, both Story Friday favourites.
 It was a great evening with some fabulous stories.

 David was once a work psychologist, delving in other people’s trades, putting into words what it means to be a forensic psychotherapist, a receptionist, an archaeologist – anything you like.
 Now he writes short stories about human foolishness and heroics.
 On his blog he occasionally passes on the political wisdom of his good friends Sidney and Sir Arthur Whatnot, the distinguished psychiatrist.
 Born in Wales, David lives in Bath.

 Elaine lives in Bath and is a playwright and fiction writer.
 She writes short stories and monologues which she performs in Bath and at other events and festivals in the South West.
 A number of her short stories have been broadcast on BBC Radio Bristol as well as on Bath Hospital Radio, where Elaine is a regular presenter.
 Elaine has also written extensively for the stage, and her plays have been performed in Bath, Salisbury and at the Southwark Playhouse in London.
 You can find out more about Elaine here.